Global Public Health Research

 Learn about Air Quality Index in Massachusetts

-Boston College established the Global Observatory on Planetary Health in 2018 to track the impacts of pollution, climate change and biodiversity loss on human health and to develop science-based solutions for protecting the earth’s environment, preventing disease, saving lives and advancing social justice.
-Researchers in the Observatory are currently examining the impacts of pollution and climate change on children’s health, heart disease, cancer, and ocean health; studying the health hazards of plastics across their entire life cycle; and developing options for reform of national and international chemical policy.
+Boston College established the Global Observatory on Planetary Health in 2018 to track the impacts of pollution, climate change and biodiversity loss on human health and to develop science-based solutions.
+Researchers in the Observatory are currently examining the impacts of pollution and climate change on children’s health, heart disease, cancer, and ocean health; studying the health hazards of plastics across their entire life cycle; elucidating pesticides’ impacts on children’s health; and developing options for reform of national and international chemical policy.
 The Observatory is an interdisciplinary collaboration whose members are drawn from schools and departments across Boston College.

 The work of the Global Observatory on Planetary Health is inspired and guided by Pope Francis’ teaching in his encyclical letter, Laudato Si’, calling on all of us to care for our planet - our Common Home, end social and economic injustice, and prevent the disease, disability and premature death that fall disproportionately upon the poor.

 The Observatory is deeply committed to communication.
-We develop carefully curated science-driven, impactful reports and recommendations to guide leaders of governments, inform the media and the public, and assist cities and countries to prevent pollution, mitigate climate change, improve health and advance the common good.
-Recent reports have examined Air Pollution in India; Pollution and Economic Development in Africa; The Human Health Benefits of Climate Mitigation, Pollution Prevention, and Preservation of Biological Diversity; and Human Health and Ocean Pollution.
-We also produce editorials and commentaries that have appeared in The New England Journal of Medicine, The Lancet, The Boston Globe and The New York Times.
-These reports are already influencing health, energy and environment policy within countries and internationally.
+We develop and publish carefully curated science-driven reports and recommendations to guide international agencies and the leaders of cities, states, and countries in preventing pollution, mitigating climate change, improving health and advancing the common good.
+We engage extensively with the media, and we work to educate and inform the public about environmental hazards and their health impacts.
+Our recent reports have examined Plastics and Human Health; Air Pollution in Massachusetts; Air Pollution in India; Air Pollution and Economic Development in Africa; The Human Health Benefits of Climate Mitigation, Pollution Prevention, and Preservation of Biological Diversity; and Human Health and Ocean Pollution.
+We produce editorials and commentaries that have appeared in The New England Journal of Medicine, The Lancet, The Boston Globe and The New York Times.
+These reports are already influencing health, energy and environment policy within the United States and internationally.

 The Observatory continues the work of the Lancet Commission on Pollution and Health, co-led by Observatory Director Dr. Philip Landrigan.
-The Lancet Commission found that pollution is the largest environmental cause of disease and death in the world, responsible for an estimated 9 million premature deaths each year.
+The Lancet Commission found that pollution is the world’s largest environmental cause of disease and death , responsible for an estimated 9 million premature deaths each year.
 It reported additionally that pollution can be prevented and that pollution prevention safeguards health, saves lives, slows the pace of climate change and preserves biological diversity.

 To advance its work, the Observatory has established formal partnerships with UN Environment and the Centre Scientifique de Monaco.
-Its work is supported by UN Environment, the Minderoo Foundation, the Centre Scientifique de Monaco, the Barr Foundation, the Owsley Brown II Family Foundation and the A-Team Foundation.
+Its work is supported by UN Environment, the Minderoo Foundation, the Centre Scientifique de Monaco, the Barr Foundation, the Owsley Brown II Family Foundation, the A-Team Foundation and the Heinz Endowments.

-In all of its work, the Observatory trains and mentors post-doctoral fellows, undergraduate and graduate students and thus builds capacity in planetary health for future generations.
+In all of its work, the Observatory trains and mentors fellows and students, building professional capacity in planetary health for future generations.

 Research Studies

-The Minderoo-Monaco Commission on Plastics and Human Health presents a comprehensive analysis of plastics’ impacts on human health across its life cycle.
-It examines direct health impacts, including those caused by chemicals used in plastics, as well as indirect health effects mediated through plastics’ damage to the terrestrial, freshwater, and marine ecosystems.
-The report estimates plastics’ health-related economic costs and constructs a framework to support further expansion of these economic analyses.
-It considers the ethical and moral implications of the unending production, consumption, and disposal of plastics, which fall disproportionately on the poor and disadvantaged, especially in the Global South.
-Finally, the report identifies knowledge gaps and research needs.
+The Minderoo-Monaco Commission on Plastics and Human Health undertook a comprehensive analysis of plastics’ impacts on human health across the plastic life cycle.
+It examined direct health impacts, including those caused by chemicals used in plastics, as well as indirect health effects mediated through plastics’ damage to the terrestrial, freshwater, and marine ecosystems.
+The report estimated plastics’ health-related economic costs and constructed a framework to support further expansion of these economic analyses.
+It considered the ethical and moral implications of the unending production, consumption, and disposal of plastics, which fall disproportionately on the poor and disadvantaged, especially in the Global South.
+Finally, the report identified knowledge gaps and research needs.

-Link to the Special Collection in Annals of Global Health: https://annalsofglobalhealth.org/collections/the-minderoo-monaco-commission-on-plastics-and-human-health
+Read the study in a Special Collection in Annals of Global Health:

 Ocean pollution is a critically important, but insufficiently recognized and inadequately controlled component of global pollution.
 Its major drivers are fossil fuel combustion, reckless increases in the production of plastics and chemicals, and runaway coastal development.
 Its impacts are magnified by climate change, sea surface warming and ocean acidification.
-It destroys marine ecosystems, impedes the production of oxygen, and threatens human health.
+It destroys marine ecosystems, impedes the production of oxygen for the earth's atmosphere, and threatens human health.

 The impacts of ocean pollution fall disproportionately on people in small island nations, indigenous communities, coastal communities in the Global South, and fishing communities worldwide.
 These are populations that create only miniscule amounts of pollution.
 Most of the pollution to which they are exposed arises from sources far away - environmental injustice on a global scale.